25th July 2019: Sekigahara {Japan, summer 2019}

 Hyde's tour truck reading his name

-After the concert we had tickets to visit the (*takes a deep breath*) MORI Building DIGITAL ART MUSEUM EPSON teamLab ★ Borderless.
-Yeah, thought so too.
-We shall call it the Digital Art Museum for the time being.
+After the concert we had tickets to visit the MORI Building DIGITAL ART MUSEUM EPSON teamLab ★ Borderless.
 This is a pretty much interactive museum that relies on technology and light to create art – or at least pretty things for you to play with.
-D****e, N***chan and I were very lucky that it was open late and that we decided to go after the concert as there were few people there and we could be silly around it.
-Part of the museum was closed because the TV was there doing interviews though, even if it was worth the visit.
+D****e, N***chan and I were very lucky that it was open late, so we could go after the concert.
+There were few people there and we could be silly around it.
+Part of the museum was closed because some TV station was there doing interviews though, and even then it was worth the visit.

 Most of what you see in the Digital Art Museum are light projections.
 You’re encouraged to interact with them, even create some of them that they will project for you.
 We saw a butterfly and flower area, pink elephants, kangaroo, waves…